 - A record of COVID-19 vaccination on office letterhead signed by a licensed physician, nurse practitioner, physician’s assistant, registered nurse or pharmacist.

 - A military immunization or health record from the United States Armed Forces documenting COVID-19 vaccination.

-- A student may be considered for exemption from the COVID-19 vaccine requirement if they have a medical contraindication for COVID-19 vaccination and if failure to receive this immunization does not prevent the fulfillment of the essential functions and/or curricular requirements of the academic program.
+- Medical Exemption: A student may be considered for exemption from the COVID-19 vaccine requirement if they have a medical contraindication for COVID-19 vaccination and if failure to receive this immunization does not prevent the fulfillment of the essential functions and/or curricular requirements of the academic program.
 Conditions comprising valid medical contraindications to vaccine administration are those set forth by the Centers for Disease Control and Prevention.
 To apply for a medical exemption, a physician licensed to practice medicine or osteopathy, or an advanced practice nurse, in any jurisdiction of the U.S., or in any foreign country, must complete the COVID-19 VACCINE MEDICAL EXEMPTION FORM.

 Past History of COVID-19 Infection and Antibody Test Results

 - A past history of COVID-19 infection does not exempt a student from the vaccination requirement.
 However, students emailing email@example.com and then uploading a record to OWL showing that they recently (within 3 months) tested positive for COVID-19 using an antigen or PCR test can qualify for a vaccination extension for up to 3 months from the date the student tested positive.